Table of Contents

 It has the same wide 75mm feed chute that means you do not have to chop a whole apple or orange.

 This will save you time and effort.
 And unlike other vertical slow juicers that will require you to chop stuff like celery, this one does not.

 So it’ll save you lots of time in terms of not having to chop.
 Please watch the “what can this make section” to see it in action.

-Aside from that you’ll get a slow juicer that will extract healthy amount of juice from fruits and vegetables.
+Aside from that, you’ll get a slow juicer that will extract a healthy amount of juice from fruits and vegetables.

-This is a great option if you want to move out from the noisy centrifugal juicer to something more sophisticated without spending hundreds.
+This is an excellent option if you want to move out from the noisy centrifugal juicer to something more sophisticated without spending hundreds.

 - 150 watt DC motor